 Parallel Execution on Multiple Browsers

 Developers must create web applications and sites that are compatible with various browsers and versions; otherwise, they will not function properly on all browsers.
-Our customers frequently require to run tests on multiple browsers and platforms at the same time.
+Our customers frequently require us to run tests on multiple browsers and platforms at the same time.

 Parallel testing is a technique for leveraging automation testing capabilities by allowing the same tests to be run concurrently in multiple environments, real device combinations, and browser configurations.
 The overarching goal of parallel testing is to reduce time and resource constraints.